aturner-epcc/green-software-hpc/episodes/climate-commitments.md

 To achieve carbon neutrality, an organisation must measure its emissions, then match the total to its emissions offsets through carbon reduction projects.
 This can include carbon removal projects (neutralisations) and carbon avoidance projects (compensations).

 Carbon neutrality is defined by an internationally recognized standard: [PAS 2060](https://info.eco-act.com/hubfs/0%20-%20Downloads/PAS%202060/PAS%202060%20factsheet%20EN.pdf).
-Although this does recommend an organisation sets abatement targets, it doesn't demand they reduce their emissions.
-So to be considered carbon neutral, an organization can just measure and offset without investing resources in eliminating their carbon emissions.
+Although this does recommend an organisation sets abatement targets, it does not demand they reduce their emissions.
+So to be considered carbon neutral, an organisation can just measure and offset without investing resources in eliminating their carbon emissions.

 To be carbon neutral, you must cover direct emissions (scope 1 and 2).
-The general expectation is that organizations measure and offset their scopes 1 and 2, and business travel from scope 3.
+The general expectation is that organisations measure and offset their scopes 1 and 2, and business travel from scope 3.
 However, there is no specific requirement to include that.

 Carbon neutral is a significant first step for any organisation since it encourages measurement.
 However, there are not enough carbon offsets in the world to offset the emissions of all the organisations.
-Therefore, any strategy that doesn't include abatement will not scale or help the world achieve the 1.5&deg;C target set by the Paris Climate Agreement.
+Therefore, any strategy that does not include abatement will not scale or help the world achieve the 1.5&deg;C target set by the Paris Climate Agreement.
 This is where net zero comes into play.

 ### Net Zero